 One in three households have lost income because of Covid-19, and nearly half of people with children have lost household income.
 Over 7 million UK adults are behind on their household bills.

 The drop in the nation’s financial resilience, together with the end of the eviction ban, means that housing providers are braced for higher demand for support.
 Policy in Practice is here to help staff quickly guide tenants on the support available.

-Our award-winning Benefit and Budgeting Calculator is the best tool to help you grow the financial strength of your tenants.
+Our award-winning Better Off Calculator is the best tool to help you grow the financial strength of your tenants.